greek-learner-texts/greek-learner-texts.github.io/texts.md

 title: Texts
 ---

-If there is any post-beginner Greek prose you're interested in helping add, see the [Guide for Shepherds](https://greek-learner-texts.github.io/guide_for_shepherds/).
+If there is any Greek prose appropriate for extensive reading that you're interested in helping add, see the [Guide for Shepherds](https://greek-learner-texts.github.io/guide_for_shepherds/).

 ## Post-Beginner Greek Prose